-TCL Pride review, specifications and price
+TCL Pride Review, Specifications and Price

-Fingerprint scanners are becoming “the thing” in smartphones these days.
-And something which is not available with each and every device.
-Now TCL has initiated a line of mid-range smartphones which has an iris scanner, skipping the traditional fingerprint scanner as well.
-For people who don’t know, TCL is the parent company of Alcatel one touch brand, so we can expect iris scanner to trickle down to their other models as well.
-Now let’s have a closer look on our TCL Pride review to find what this new device has in store for us.
+For people who don’t know, TCL is the parent company of Alcatel’s one-touch brand, so we can expect the iris scanner to trickle down to their other models as well.
+Now let’s have a closer look at our TCL Pride review to find what this new device has in store for us.

 Here’s our TCL Pride’s IRIS Scanner (Eye-D)’s separate review: